-The ATtiny1614 is a member of the tinyAVR® 1-series of microcontrollers, using the AVR® processor with hardware multiplier, running at up to 20 MHz, with 16 KB Flash, 2 KB of SRAM, and 256 bytes of EEPROM in a 14-pin package.
-The tinyAVR® 1-series uses the latest technologies with a flexible, low-power architecture including Event System and SleepWalking, accurate analog features, and Core Independent Peripherals.
-Capacitive touch interfaces with driven shield are supported with the integrated QTouch® peripheral touch controller.
+The ATtiny3216/ATtiny1616 are members of the tinyAVR[®] 1-series of microcontrollers, using the AVR[®] 8bit processor with hardware multiplier, running at up to 20 MHz and with 16 KB or 32 KB Flash, 2 KB of SRAM, and 256 bytes of EEPROM in a 20-pin package.
+The tinyAVR 1-series uses the latest technologies with a flexible and low-power architecture including Event System and SleepWalking, accurate analog features and advanced peripherals.
+Capacitive touch interfaces with proximity sensing and driven shield are supported with the integrated QTouch[®] peripheral touch controller.